More information on how we are doing church services since re-opening in August

-The pastors, elders and staff team at Reigate Baptist are so excited to welcome you back to church gatherings.
+The pastors, elders and staff team at Reigate Baptist are so pleased to welcome you back to church gatherings.
 We have been working hard to create a COVID-safe environment which allows all those who wish to attend church to do so.
 There are many necessary measures we have put in place in consultation with government guidelines which means our gatherings on a Sunday will look quite different for a time.
 There is a lot of information to share so bear with us while we cover off the important points.
 We hope this will answer any questions you may have and give you all the information you need to prepare for your return to church.
 We are really looking forward to seeing you again.

 When will services be?

 We are a large church family and with current guidelines we need to run smaller services than we are used to.
 In order to make sure everyone has an opportunity to come to church, we will be running two services each week; 9am and 11am.
-We also ask that you only come to church once every three weeks.
+We also ask that you only come to church once every two weeks.
 On the weeks you aren’t physically at church, you will be able to watch the services live on the Reigate Baptist Church YouTube channel.
 To make sure we have the right number of people at each service, you will need to book a place at the service you wish to attend.

 How do I book my place to come?